-As part of the University’s plan for a safe reopening, a limited number of researchers and lab personnel have been authorized to return to campus beginning as early as June 8th.
-Below are the steps that individuals returning to campus must take prior to entering Harvard facilities in order to enable the safety of those returning and essential on-site staff.
+As part of the University’s plan for a safe reopening, a limited number of researchers and lab personnel were authorized to return to campus beginning June 8th.
+Below are the steps that individuals returning to labs must take prior to entering Harvard facilities in order to enable the safety of those returning and essential on-site staff.

 Step 1: Complete the required workplace training

-Before returning to research facilities, the Commonwealth of Massachusetts requires personnel to complete COVID-19 training, available at the Harvard Training Portal.
-Completion of the training is required before proceeding to Step 2.
+Before returning to Harvard facilities, the Commonwealth of Massachusetts requires individuals to complete COVID-19 training, available on the Harvard Training Portal.
+You must complete the training before proceeding to Step 2.

-More information about the training can be found on the EH&S website.
+Learn more about the training on the EH&S website.

 Step 2: Use Crimson Clear every day you are working on campus